Installation of a new BIIGLE instance

 Create the first user:

-./artisan user:new
+./artisan user:new.

 Configuration

-).
+The default configuration of the production setup includes a local storage disk that can be used to store images and videos for new volumes (in build/config/filesystems.php).
 You can configure more storage disks as well.
 These storage disks are then offered as an alternative to remote volumes in BIIGLE.

-file.
+Storage disks must be explicitly allowed for different user roles in BIIGLE.
+By default, only instance admins are allowed to use the local storage disk for new volumes.
+This can be changed with the VOLUME_ADMIN_STORAGE_DISKS and VOLUME_EDITOR_STORAGE_DISKS variables in the build/.env file.
 Each variable contains a comma-separated list of storage disk names that should be allowed for the respective user role.
 If the variable is empty, no storage disk is allowed.